Particular/Workshop.NServiceBus/exercises/06/README.md

 ### Step 2

-Add the following code to the correct location the currently opened `ProgramService.cs`:
+Add the following code to the correct location in the currently opened `ProgramService.cs`:

 ```c#
 NServiceBus.Logging.LogManager.Use<NLogFactory>();